Field Types and Properties

 Stores numeric value data with input limited to pre-defined options on a chart.

-A tappable standard numerical horizontal scale of 1-10 is common for use in rating pain.
+A tappable standard numerical horizontal scale of 1-10 is commonly used to rate pain.

 This can be added by setting a number field’s special type property to “pain scale”.